 This description covers new computer server motherboard design elements, and matching case design elements, to facilitate less restricted airflow through the case, thus increasing cooling efficiency of the running computer server.

-Fig. 8 shows the motherboard design with the rear I/O ports located to the left and right sides of the rear edge of the motherboard.
+Figure 5A shows the motherboard design with the rear I/O ports located to the left and right sides of the rear edge of the motherboard.
 Traditionally these have been placed according to some standards which often find them directly in the path of airflow over the server's hottest components, such as the processor and power transistors.
 Relocating them in this fashion allows substantially less restricted airflow through the case of cooling air moved by internal cooling fans.
 With the rear I/O headers and ports moved out of the way of the bulk of this air flow, the cooling air can exit the case substantially easier, allowing the use of less powerful fans to cool the internal components of the computer server, which in turn reduces the amount of energy consumed overall by the computer server.

 Air intake and exhaust grill design